cp2004/OctoPrint-WS281x_LED_Status/README.md

 Add an WS2811 or similar LED strip to your printer for a quick status update.

+_Based on the concepts of work [Eric Higdon](https://github.com/EricHigdon/OctoPrint-RGB_status), completely re-written for higher customizablility and new effects._

 ## Features
 Supports WS281x strips, for specific supported types see \*\*LINK\*\*